 - 26.1.
-At Ormiston Herman Academy we do not allow pupils to have access to mobile phones during the school day.
-If a parent/carer requests that their child is allowed to bring a phone into the academy, the phone must be given in to the academy office at the beginning of the day and collected at the end of the academy day. - 26.2.
-Allowing access to mobile phones during the academy day introduces complexity and risks, including distraction, disruption, bullying and abuse, and can be a detriment to learning.
-Failure to comply will result in immediate confiscation and a sanction will be issued.
+At Ormiston Herman Academy, we do not allow pupils to have access to mobile phones during the school day.
+If a parent/carer of children in Year 6 requests that their child is allowed to bring a phone into the academy, the phone must be given in to the academy office at the beginning of the day and collected at the end of the academy day. - 26.2.
+Allowing access to mobiles in the academy introduces complexity and risks, including distraction, disruption, bullying and abuse, and can be a detriment to learning.
+For that reason, all mobile phones must be handed to the Year 6 class teacher at the beginning of the day.
+Phones can then be collected from the main Academy Office at the end of the school day. - 26.3.
+In exceptional circumstances, and to support individual children, a child may be permitted by the principal to use their mobile phone during the school day as a reasonable adjustment.